-Note: The ranking of economies on the ease of starting a business is determined by sorting their distance to frontier scores for starting a business.
-These scores are the simple average of the distance to frontier scores for each of the component indicators.
+Note: The ranking of economies on the ease of starting a business is determined by sorting their scores for starting a business.
+These scores are the simple average of the scores for each of the component indicators.

 Figure - Starting a Business in Kuwait - Procedure, Time and Cost